php-dev-br/laravel-doc-pt-br/routing.md

 <a name="throwing-404-errors"></a>
 ## Throwing 404 Errors

 There are two ways to manually trigger a 404 error from a route.
-First, you may use the `abort` helper:
+First, you may use the `App::abort` method:

-	abort(404);

-The `abort` helper simply throws a `Symfony\Component\HttpKernel\Exception\HttpException` with the specified status code.
+	App::abort(404);

-Secondly, you may manually throw an instance of `Symfony\Component\HttpKernel\Exception\NotFoundHttpException`.
+Second, you may throw an instance of `Symfony\Component\HttpKernel\Exception\NotFoundHttpException`.

-More information on handling 404 exceptions and using custom responses for these errors may be found in the [errors](errors.md#http-exceptions) section of the documentation.
+More information on handling 404 exceptions and using custom responses for these errors may be found in the [errors](/docs/4.2/errors#handling-404-errors) section of the documentation.

+<a name="routing-to-controllers"></a>
+## Routing To Controllers

+Laravel allows you to not only route to Closures, but also to controller classes, and even allows the creation of [resource controllers](/docs/4.2/controllers#restful-resource-controllers).

+See the documentation on [Controllers](/docs/4.2/controllers) for more details.